use-inkubator/Ecosystem-Grants/README.md

   - [Real-time conversation](#real-time-conversation)

 ## :wave: Introduction
-Ecosystem Grants are part of the ink!ubator, a holistic bounty program that evolves ink! smart contacts, funded and approved by the Polkadot community/treasury.
+Ecosystem Grants are part of the **Ink!ubator**, a holistic bounty program that evolves ink! smart contacts, funded and approved by the Polkadot community/treasury.
 Initially pioneered by Astar Network, now includes Curators from [Parity](https://www.parity.io/), Phala Network, Brushfam, Aleph Zero teams.
 As WASM is the future of smart contracts and one of the key differentiators of Polkadot, ink!ubator believes the growth of its field will greatly empower Polkadot ecosystem.
 Read more - [Bounty](https://polkadot.polkassembly.io/bounty/19)

 Ecosystem Grants focuses on funding core ink! infrastructure products and ink! canary dapps, applications aimed to demostrate ink! potential and its superiority compared to other smart contract languages and ecosystems.